Minimax estimation of smooth densities in Wasserstein distance: Main results

 Our lower bounds nearly match the upper bounds proved in Theorem~\ref{thm:estimation_ub}, up to a logarithmic factor in the $d = 2$ case. \begin{theorem} For any $p,p',q \geq 1$, and $s \geq 0$,

 where the infimum is taken over all estimators $\tilde \mu$ based on $n$ observations. \end{theorem}

-The rates Theorems~\ref{thm:estimation_ub} and~\ref{thm:estimation_lb} evince two phenomena not present in $L_p$ density estimation.
-First, in low dimension ($d \leq 2$), the rates are independent of $s$, so that there is no benefit to smoothness.
-Second, even in the case when $s = 0$, nontrivial estimation is possible at the rate $n^{-1/d}$ when $d \geq 3$.

-Our bounds are obtained via the following technical result, which establishes a connection between Wasserstein distances and Besov norms of negative smoothness. \begin{theorem} Let $p \in [1, \infty)$.
-If $f, g$ are two densities in $L_p([0, 1]^d)$ satisfying $m \leq f, g \leq M$ for~$m, M > 0$, then
+Our core technical contribution is the following result, which establishes a connection between Wasserstein distances and Besov norms of negative smoothness. \Cref{thm:besov_wp} allows us to bypass the difficulties of the Wasserstein distance by bounding instead a nearly equivalent norm. \begin{theorem} Let $p \in [1, \infty)$.
+Let $f, g$ be two densities in $L_p([0, 1]^d)$, and assume $M \geq f(x) \vee g(x) \geq m > 0$ for almost every $x \in [0, 1]^d$.
+Then